zodern/meteor-up/README.md

 #### Check Logs
 If you suddenly can't deploy your app anymore, first use the `mup logs -f` command to check the logs for error messages.

+### Increase RAM
+Many problems are caused by the server running out of ram.

 #### Verbose Output
 If you need to see the output of `mup` (to see more precisely where it's failing or hanging, for example), run it like so: